 Of course, the flip side of this should also be considered:

 The toil of a rough or long hike into a special spot as "home base" can be overlooked, since you'll have several days to recover.

 If the option of serial day hikes from one camping site appeals to you, you'll need some serious camping equipment to make establishing a base camp comfy.

-Or take the one step further: a bush plane ride into camp, as in this base camping hiking trip in Alaska.
+Or take the concept of basecamping one step further: a bush plane ride into a remote camp spot.
+Read how here.

-You need a spot that you don't tap out in one day.
+You need a spot that you can't tap out in one day.

 Also, prioritize your adventures.

 And the opposite scenario might also play out:

 Many women are concerned about personal hygiene on the trail.